Thief Ants Identification Guide

 Thief Ants Behavior and Biology

-Understanding thief ant biology helps explain why they can be challenging to control and why certain treatment methods work better than others.
+Learning about thief ant biology shows why they can be hard to control.
+It also explains why some treatments work better than others.

 Colony Structure and Nesting

-Thief ant colonies typically contain a few hundred to several thousand workers.
-Some colonies are polygynous, containing multiple egg-laying queens, which allows populations to recover quickly from partial treatments.
-Workers are monomorphic, meaning they’re all approximately the same size.
+Thief ant colonies contain a few hundred to several thousand workers.
+Some colonies have multiple egg-laying queens.
+This allows populations to bounce back quickly from partial treatments.
+Workers are all about the same size.

 Outdoors, thief ants construct nests in soil under rocks, logs, landscaping timbers, and leaf litter.
 What makes them unique is their tendency to build nests adjacent to or connected with colonies of larger ant species.
 They excavate tiny tunnels too small for host ants to enter, then raid their neighbors’ food stores and brood chambers.